perticascatalin/ImageOfAlgorithm/misc/ISTsubmission/review.md

 3. **Discuss changes with co-author (1/2 done)**
 	- abstract/introduction more concise wrt to the paper overview - Bipin
 	- point out feedback wrt to the paper overview - Catalin
-	- discuss about taking out Section 1, reinsert references - Bipin
+	- discuss about taking out Section 1 (introduction), reinsert references - Bipin
+	- discuss about reorganizing & renaming sections - Catalin
 4. **Restructure, more major feedback items (1.5/8 done)**
 	- address each major feedback item separately
 	- so far here we have 4 major points

 	- **abstract, introduction & objective for 1st reviewer (1/2 done)**
 	- **link to software visualization for 2nd reviewer (2/2 done)**
-	- **restructure for 1st reviewer (discussed)**
+	- **restructure & renaming for 1st reviewer (discussed)**
 	- **ambitious claims for 2nd reviewer (0/2 done)**

 	- method part in abstract rephrasing R1
 	- changes throughout the rest of the abstract
 	- add reads for point 3 C1
 	- rephrasing to emphasize execution traces

+	- comment out section 1
+	- rename sections at the beginning
+	- take care of related research section, split discussion
+	- rename sections at the end
+	- identify important commented references
+	- reinsert them in the right place

 ## 2. Small Issues